Cultural treasures: UNESCO's World Heritage Sites

 Gothic cathedrals with soaring arches, mysterious Neolithic structures hewed from rock, spectacular landscapes that inspired painters and poets...
 Many of the world’s finest treasures have been listed by UNESCO as “World Heritage Sites”.
 The list is aimed at preserving and protecting cultural treasures and natural areas throughout the world - and there’s no shortage of them in our destinations and on our vacations.
 Let’s take a look at some of our favorites.

-The island of Ireland has three heritage sites on the list, and we visit these on several of our tours.
+The island of Ireland has three heritage sites on the list, and we visit two of these on several of our tours.

 Skellig Michael is a craggy island arising out of the sea off the coast of County Kerry.
 While it looks most inhospitable, hardy monks set up a monastic community sometime around the seventh century; it lasted for centuries.
 It's possible to visit the island today by hiring a boat - if you'd like to venture out to the island and walk among its sharp, steep rocks you can do that on a self-drive or private driver tour.
 Several of our guided tours visit the Skellig Experience in nearby Valentia Island, a museum exploring the history and natural heritage of the island; see it on Taste of Ireland, and Scottish & Irish Dream.